Lee Corso

 College Football Analyst

 Corso received four varsity letters in both football and baseball at Florida State.
-He is a member of the athletic Halls of Fame at FSU, Louisville and Indiana, in addition to the state of Florida Sports Hall of Fame and the Kentucky Athletic Hall of Fame.
-In 2006, he received the Florida State Alumni Association’s Gold Medal, the university’s highest alumni honor, and in 2010 the National College Football Awards Association (NCFAA) honored him with the Contributions to College Football Award in recognition of his lifetime of achievement and integrity in the sport.
-In 2024, when GameDay travelled to Bloomington, Ind., the mayor proclaimed it “Coach Lee Corso Day” in his honor as friends, family members and former players and coaches returned to campus.
+He is a member of the Hall of Fame at Florida State University, the University of Louisville and Indiana University.
+Corso was also inducted into the state of Florida Sports Hall of Fame in St. Petersburg and most recently into the Kentucky Athletic Hall of Fame.
+In 2006, he received the Florida State Alumni Association’s Gold Medal, the highest alumni honor.

 A graduate of Florida State, Corso earned a bachelor of arts degree in physical education and a master’s degree in administration and supervision.
-Corso also served as director of business development for Dixon Ticonderoga in Heathrow, Fla., an international diversified manufacturer and marketer of writing and arts products.
+Corso is director of business development for Dixon Ticonderoga, Heathrow, Fla., an international diversified manufacturer and marketer of writing and arts products.

 Back to top button